NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 Point cloud constraint
 ~~~~~~~~~~~~~~~~~~~~~~

-In this scenario it is assumed that a point cloud is available that can be used
+In this scenario it is assumed that a reference point cloud is available that
-to constrain the jitter solution.
-The cloud can be in CSV format or be a DEM.
+can constrain the jitter solution.
+The cloud can be in CSV format or a DEM. *The
-*The cloud must be well-aligned with the input cameras.*
+cloud must be well-aligned with the input cameras.*

 This workflow requires having filtered stereo disparity files (``F.tif``,
 :numref:`outputfiles`) as made by ``parallel_stereo``